CityOfPhiladelphia/greenworks-dashboard/index.md

     <aside class="related pll-mu">
       <h3 class="h4 pbl">All Philadelphians breathe healthy air inside and outside.</h3>
 			<!-- <h4 class="h6">Note</h4> -->
-	    <p>The Air Quality Index (AQI) is a daily measure of how clean or polluted our air is and how healthy it is to breathe.
+	    <p>The <a href="http://www.phila.gov/aqi/">Air Quality Index (AQI)</a> is a daily measure of how clean or polluted our air is and how healthy it is to breathe.
 The Environmental Protection Agency revised the National Ambient Air Standards for ozone in 2015 and PM2.5 (particulate matter) in 2013 to hold cities and counties to higher standards for air quality.
 The City of Philadelphia will continue to work to meet and outperform outdoor air quality standards in the years ahead.</p>

 			<h4 class="h6">Source</h4>
 	  	<p>U.S. Environmental Protection Agency</p>